 An exploration of plants with giant genomes

-Large-scale comparative analyses of plant genome sizes have shown that plants with large genomes are at greater risk of extinction, are less adaptable to living in polluted soils, and are less able to tolerate extreme environmental conditions, clearly demonstrating that GS has ecological consequences which shape the distribution and persistence of biodiversity.
-Genome size in angiosperms (flowering plants) varies by an astonishing 2,400-fold range, the largest range for any comparable group (e.g. mammals and birds vary only 5- and 2-fold respectively).
-We aim to understand the underlying processes that give rise to plants with giant genomes.
+Large-scale comparative analyses of plant genome sizes have shown that plants with large genomes are at greater risk of extinction, are less adaptable to living in polluted soils, and are less able to tolerate extreme environmental conditions.
+In short, genome size is likely to have ecological consequences which shape the distribution and persistence of biodiversity.
+Genome size in angiosperms (flowering plants) varies by an astonishing 2,400-fold range and by comparison mammals and birds vary only 5- and 2-fold respectively.
+We aim to understand the underlying processes that give rise to plants with giant genomes and their ecological consequences.